ekggg/getting-started/README.md

 > state value is returned.

 > [!NOTE]
-> The keen eyed observers may have seen we said that the language required is
-> ECMAScript not _Javascript_.
-That was not because we're trying avoid getting
-> sued by Oracle.
-As you'll see in the security section below, our widgets
+> As you'll see in the security section below, our widgets actually run in VM
-> actually run in VM called QuickJS.
-Many Javascript APIs and globals you may
+> called QuickJS.
+Many Javascript APIs and globals you may expect in a normal
-> expect in a normal browser environment aren't actually available.
-Instead
+> browser environment aren't actually available.
+Instead your widget should
-> your widget should only use core ECMAScript APIs.
+> only use core non-async ECMAScript APIs.

 ### Further reading